hhas/SwiftAutomation/doc-source/2 tutorial-introduction.md

   import SwiftAutomation; import MacOSGlues

-The `MacOSGlues.framework` contains ready-to-use glues for many of the "AppleScriptable" applications found in macOS, including Finder, iTunes, and TextEdit.
-Each glue file defines the Swift classes needed to control one particular application – in this case TextEdit – using human-readable code.

-(Glues for other applications can be created using SwiftAutomation's `aeglue` tool; see chapter 4 for details.)
+The `MacOSGlues.framework` contains ready-to-use glues for many of the "AppleScriptable" applications provided by macOS, including Finder, iTunes, and TextEdit.
+Each glue file defines the Swift classes that enable you to control one particular application using human-readable code.
+Glues for other applications can be created using SwiftAutomation's `aeglue` tool; see chapter 4 for details.

 Next, create a new `Application` object for controlling TextEdit: